- Pour 150ml (5 fl oz) of the milk into a saucepan. Sprinkle over the gelatine and leave to soak, without stirring, for 5 minutes or until spongy.

 - Strain the milk mixture through a fine sieve into a jug, then pour into 4 moulds, cups or ramekins of 170ml (6 fl oz) capacity.
 Allow to cool, then cover and chill for at least 3 hours or until set.

 - To serve, run the tip of a knife around the edge of each pannacotta.
 Place an inverted serving plate over the top of the ramekin and turn them upside down, holding the two firmly together.
 Lift off the ramekin.
 Spoon some of the compote on the side of the pannacotta.
 Serve the remaining compote separately.

 A fruit compote complements a creamy dessert in taste and colour, and also adds nutritional benefits. *Although used as a fruit, rhubarb is actually a vegetable.
 It contains vitamin C and is a good source of potassium. *Soft fruits such as strawberries are rich in vitamin C and contain useful amounts of potassium.

-If you do not have a vanilla pod, use a few drops of pure vanilla extract. * Serve the pannacotta with a fresh raspberry sauce (see our recipe on this site for Monmouth pudding). * For rosewater pannacotta, instead of orange zest and vanilla, add 1 tsp rosewater and the seeds from 8 cardamom pods to the milk and cream mixture in step 2, then leave to infuse.
+If you do not have a vanilla pod, use a few drops of pure vanilla extract. *For rosewater panna cotta, instead of orange zest and vanilla, add 1 tsp rosewater and the seeds from 8 cardamom pods to the milk and cream mixture in step 2, then leave to infuse.
 Serve with a fresh raspberry and passion fruit sauce.
-To make the sauce, push 450 g (1 lb) raspberries through a fine sieve, then mix the purée with 1 tbsp sifted icing sugar and the juice of ½ orange.
+To make the sauce, push 450 g (1 lb) raspberries through a fine sieve, then mix the purée with 1 tbsp sifted icing sugar and the juice of 1/2 an orange.
 Stir in the pulp scooped from 2 passion fruits.